What is a Carbon Monoxide Leak Detector (in 2025)

 What Does A CO Gas Leak Smell Like?

 Carbon monoxide (CO) gas is odorless, lacking any distinct smell.
 This makes it highly dangerous, as it cannot be detected by our sense of smell.
 Unlike gases such as natural gas, which have added odorants for detection, carbon monoxide has no specific scent.
 Relying on your sense of smell to detect a CO gas leak is unreliable.
-To ensure safety, it is essential to have functioning carbon monoxide detectors installed, as they are specifically designed to detect the presence of carbon monoxide and provide an audible alarm when dangerous levels are detected.

 How to Test for a CO Gas Leak?